filteredwaterdev/true-ai-export/bug-reports/anthropic.md

 ## IMPACT

-This regression completely destroys a legitimate, high-value workflow that functioned reliably and that I paid for as a subscriber.
+This regression completely destroys a legitimate, high-value workflow that functioned reliably and that subscribers paid for.

-I am a paying subscriber doing text-based knowledge work in long sessions where the conversation transcript is the work product.
-For users like me, the claude.ai web interface IS the product.
+Paying subscribers doing text-based knowledge work in long sessions where the conversation transcript is the work product have no alternative.
+The claude.ai web interface IS the product for this user population.
 There is no API alternative for this use case.
 There is no fallback.
 The web interface is what was sold.
 The web interface is what is broken.